okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 <!-- (OKTA-117521) -->

-#### Updates to Sign-In Widget and Auth SDK for JS
+#### New Versions of Sign-In Widget and Auth SDK for JS

 Version 1.11 of the [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget/releases/tag/okta-signin-widget-1.11.0) and version 1.8 of the [Okta Auth SDK for Javascript](https://github.com/okta/okta-auth-js) are available.
+Check out the new features and bug fixes!

 <!-- (OKTA-131642) -->

 ### Platform Bugs Fixed

-* The Open ID Connect reauthentication flow redirected to multi-factor authentication (MFA) by default if any sign-in policy using MFA existed for that application.
+* If any sign-in policy using MFA existed for an application, the Open ID Connect reauthentication flow redirected to multi-factor authentication (MFA) by default.
 (OKTA-129094)

 * Clients with `token_endpoint_auth_method` set to `client_secret_post` did not have a selected radio button on the Client Credentials UI (**Applications > _application name_ > General**).
 (OKTA-130764)